What do we do about healthy nutrition?

 Healthy and varied

-• Coarsely pureed vegetable snacks such as cauliflower, green beans, carrot, and broccoli
+• Coarsely pureed vegetable snacks such as cauliflower, green beans, carrots, and broccoli

-• One type of vegetable to get your child used to different flavors
+• One type of vegetable to get used to different flavors

-• Finely chopped vegetable snacks with two flavors, possibly supplemented with potatoes, white rice, or pasta
+• Finely mashed vegetable snacks with 2 flavors, possibly supplemented with some potatoes, white rice, or pasta

-• The vegetable snacks become more hearty and coarser in structure.’
-In the end, we add food from that day’s hot lunch, ensuring a natural transition to the hot lunch
+• The vegetable snacks become more filled and coarser in texture.
+Eventually, we supplement them with food from the warm lunch of that day.
+This creates a natural transition to the warm lunch.

-• As many seasonal organic ingredients as possible, in line with responsible dietary principles and covering the five major food groups.ë We pay close attention to what a one-year old child from can eat and take this into account in the menu.
+• As many organic seasonal ingredients as possible that fit within responsible nutrition according to the Dutch Nutrition Center's 'De Schijf van Vijf'.
+We pay close attention to what children from 1 year old can eat and take that into account in the menu.

 Seeing others eat, encourages you to eat